ebi-gene-expression-group/atlas-components/packages/scxa-experiment-cell-type-heatmap/README.md

 # Single Cell Expression Atlas cell type marker gene heatmap

 ## Installing dependencies
-See Lerna instructions on thsi repo’s main REDAME document.
+See Lerna instructions on this repo’s main README document.

 ## Try it out
 Use [webpack-dev-server](https://github.com/webpack/webpack-dev-server) to run the application in your browser: